OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 ---
 title: Debug add-ins on Windows using Visual Studio Code and Microsoft Edge legacy WebView (EdgeHTML)
-description: 'Learn how to debug Office Add-ins that use Microsoft Edge Legacy WebView (EdgeHTML) by using the Office Add-in Debugger Extension in VS Code.' ms.date: 02/15/2022 ms.localizationpriority: medium
+description: Learn how to debug Office Add-ins that use Microsoft Edge Legacy WebView (EdgeHTML) by using the Office Add-in Debugger Extension in VS Code. ms.date: 02/15/2022 ms.localizationpriority: medium
 ---